 Other Wins: 3

 Chris is a multiple winner on the PGA Tour, winning four times in five years between 2011 - 2015 (to add to his two web.com titles in 2010).
 However, in May 2019 Chris announced that he was taking a break from the game to battle an alcohol addiction and seek help with depression.
 Chris did not play again until the Mayakoba Golf Classic in November 2019.

 It proved to be a mixed year for Chris in 2020 as he failed to shoot a sub-70 round in his first four PGA Tour starts of 2020.
 However, he did win on the Korn Ferry Tour (June 2020) at The King and Bear Classic.
 Unfortunately he was unable to build on his win as he failed to record a top 15 finish in his remaining 11 starts.

 Started 2021 strong with a 2nd place at the Sony Open which meant he retained his card following a medical exemption.
-Once ranked 16th in the world, Chris undoubtedly has the talent to be competitive on the PGA Tour again.
+Once ranked 16th in the world, Chris has started 2021 strongly and it wouldn't be a surprise to see him win soon.

 As above, Chris is on the comeback trail after being out of the game for much of 2019 due to his battle with alcohol and depression.

 Prior to Chris's time off he was reliable in contention, having won from of the pace and whilst leading after three rounds.
 There were few instances of him throwing away any leads.
 He has been more steady since and also performed well to win on the Korn Ferry Tour in June 2020.
 Given the above, his Golf Betting Club Pressure Performance Rating is set to ⭐⭐⭐ for the time being.

 ➖ Began the final round of the Sony Open 2 shots behind Hayden Buckley and shot 68 to finish 3 shots back.